 However, how much you can borrow depends on a couple of factors, including the following:

-From the second half of 2024, a new class of BTO projects will come into existence.
+From the Oct 2024 BTO sales launch onwards, a new class of BTO projects will come into existence.

 Unlike “standard” flats, which are run-of-the-mill HDB flats with the usual subsidies and restrictions we all know and love, Plus flats will be in a new category.

 Plus flats will be built in locations considered more attractive, such as in HDB town centres or new MRT stations.
-Such flats will be a bit pricier, so the government will dish out more generous subsidies.
-However, tighter restrictions will also apply.
+Such flats will be a bit pricier than the Standard flats, so the government will dish out more generous subsidies.

 The idea will be similar to the Prime Location Public Housing (PLH) model, except that these flats will not necessarily be in central or city fringe areas.
-Plus flats are likely to enjoy less generous subsidies than PLH flats and also come with less onerous restrictions.
+Plus flats will enjoy less generous subsidies than PLH flats and also come with less onerous restrictions.

-While the details surrounding Plus flats have yet to be completely fleshed out, there will likely be no change regarding the rules regarding downpayment and loans.
-Plus flats are just another type of BTO flat, and the usual BTO downpayment rules will apply.
+As far as downpayment and loans go, there’s no change to the rules for Plus flats.
+These flats are just another type of BTO flat, and the usual BTO downpayment rules will apply.

 Depending on where you are at in your property journey, home valuation tools such as HomerAI from property technology start-up OhMyHome might also help.